First Hundred Years' War: Philip Augustus' betrayal and first conquest

 Returning early from the crusade in December 1191, Philip Augustus encouraged the rebellion of John Lackland against his brother Richard and profited from the absence of the latter to negotiate a very advantageous treaty for France.
-Hoping to acquire the English crown with the support of the King of France, John Lackland paid homage in 1193.
+Hoping to acquire the English crown with the support of the King of France, John paid homage in 1193.
+The Château de Gisors fell to the French in the same year.
 Then, as Philip Augustus attacked the possessions of the Plantagenets, John gave to the French king eastern Normandy (except Rouen), Le Vaudreuil, Verneuil and Évreux, by written agreement, in January 1194.
 By his military and diplomatic finesse, Philip kept his rival at bay.